LoGGGG2402/blockchains/README.md

 ---
 ### 4. NFT Marketplace Smart Contract
 Source: `NFTMarket.sol`

+The NFTMarket contract is a robust smart contract designed to facilitate the listing, unlisting, and purchasing of NFTs (Non-Fungible Tokens) using either ETH or ERC20 tokens.
+It leverages the OpenZeppelin library for security and utility functions, ensuring reliable and secure operations.
+The contract follows the ERC721 standard for NFTs and the ERC20 standard for token payments, making it flexible for a variety of token types.
 #### 4.1.
 Contract Overview
 **Struct:**
 `Product`: A struct that holds information about each NFT listed on the marketplace.